Airwallex raises $200M at a $4B valuation to double down on business banking – TechCrunch

 Airwallex had built all of its technology from the ground up itself, and it found that — given the wave of new companies looking for more ways to engage customers and become their one-stop shop — there was an opportunity to package that tech up in a set of APIs and sell that on to a different set of customers, those who also provided services for small businesses.
 That part of the business now accounts for 60% of Airwallex’s business, Zhang said, and is growing faster in terms of revenues.
 (The SMB business is growing faster in terms of customers, he said.)

-A lot of embedded finance startups that base their business around building tech to power other businesses tend to stay arm’s length from offering financial services directly to consumers.
+A lot of embedded finance startups that base their business around building tech to power other businesses tend to stay at arm’s length from offering financial services directly to consumers.
 The explanation I have heard is that they do not wish to compete against their customers.
 Zhang said that Airwallex takes a different approach, by being selective about the customers they partner with, so that the financial services they offer would never be the kind that would not be in direct competition.
 The GOAT marketplace for sneakers, or Papaya Global’s HR platform are classic examples of this.

 However, as Airwallex continues to grow, you can’t help but wonder whether one of those partners might like to gobble up all of Airwallex and take on some of that service provision role itself.
 In that context, it’s very interesting to see Salesforce Ventures returning to invest even more in the company in this round, given how widely the company has expanded from its early roots in software for salespeople into a massive platform providing a huge range of cloud services to help people run their businesses.